sanions/ICUDelirium/README.md

 delirium and refine existing delirium tests, such as the CAM-ICU.

 The cleaned dataset used for analysis is masterFinal.csv.
 The main analysis is conducted in PredictionModels.ipnyb.
+The rest of the notebooks are cleaning data for which the original csv files are not included due to their massive size.
+This data is from MIT's MIMIC Database, found at https://mimic.mit.edu/.